rahul0923/veggie-recipe-app-clean/docs/PROJECT-JOURNAL.md

 ## Development Journal

+### 2025-05-17 Fix search bar where we had to press backspace again to remove the first character
+Remove URL updates for search terms

 ### 2025-05-17 Fix a bug on Ingredients Filter component
 When user selected the checkbox of ingredients the url would also update and the entire page would go in a loop crashing the browser eventually.